vmware-tanzu/secrets-manager/docs/_pages/0200-sidecar.md

 ## Registering a Secret

-Let’s register a secret and see how the logs change:
+Let's register a secret and see how the logs change:

 ```bash
 {% raw %}# Find the name of the VSecM Sentinel pod.